 If you’d love to support amazing artists and businesses on Selar, here are five(5) of my favourite creators & products at this time:

-- George Okoro Wedding Magazine(https://selar.co/gowm): This is his second edition, and I have to say, it’s amazing, and better than the first edition that launched last year!
+- George Okoro Wedding Magazine(https://selar.co/gowm): This is his second edition, and I have to say, it’s amazing and better than the first edition that launched last year!
 Like he really DID THAT!
 I can definitely vouch that this will be the best magazine you’ll read this year.
-The quality and content is A1.
+The quality and content are A1.

-- Halfprice Album by Alpha(https://selar.co/halfprice): M.I has given him multiple shoutouts for this amazing body of work.
-My favorite track is probably Boli & Fish, and this may or may not have anything to do with the nostalgia of Port harcourt Boli & Fish I miss so dearly😭.
+- Half price Album by Alpha(https://selar.co/halfprice): M.I has given him multiple shoutouts for this amazing body of work.
+My favourite track is probably Boli & Fish, and this may or may not have anything to do with the nostalgia of Port Harcourt Boli & Fish I miss so dearly😭.

 - Mount Zion Films(https://mountzion.selar.co/): This may just be a shameless plug with the sole idea of saying (for the 10000th time), that Mount Zion Films, the biggest Gospel movie production company in Africa uses Selar to power their digital movie downloads as well as streaming service.